BeamMP/Docs/docs/en/game/multiplayer-settings.md

     !!! setting "Fade out"

+        Nametags are getting less visible the further away a player is

-        `Fade distance` defines the distance at which a nametag will be drawn at minimal opacity.
-The opacity level is gradually increased, getting more visible, as it gets closer
+        `Fade distance` defines the distance at which a nametag will be drawn at minimal opacity

     !!! setting "Fade in"

+        Nametags are getting more visible the further away a player is

-        `Fade distance` defines the distance at which a nametag will be drawn at maximal opacity.
-The opacity level is gradually decreased, getting less visible, as it gets closer
+        `Fade distance` defines the distance at which a nametag will be drawn at maximal opacity

 ??? setting "Don't fully hide nametags"